Eldon Square – Bessie’s bloke

 Hancock Street : Museum men

-Near the Civic Centre.
-It is named from naturalists Albany and John Hancock, who established the Hancock Museum of 1884.
+Hancock Street is near the Civic Centre and Barras Bridge and is named from the naturalists Albany and John Hancock, who established the Hancock Museum in Newcastle in 1884.
 The museum was built on the site of the medieval hospital of St James.
 A second medieval hospital dedicated to St Mary stood on a site now occupied by St. Thomas church near the present Civic Centre.
 The Hancocks were born in nearby St Mary’s Terrace on the Great North Road.

 The Great North Museum in Barras Bridge focused at first on natural history when it opened as the Hancock Museum in 1884.
-It re-opened with a new name and more modern feel in 2009 with new features including displays from Newcastle’s Roman history and
+It re-opened with a new name and more modern feel in 2009 with new features and displays and is one of the best museums in the region.

 Leazes Crescent and Leazes Terrace